 How I use Todoist to get stuff done

 This guide will help you figure out Todoist and get started in 20 minutes.
-It's a walkthrough of how I personally use the app to manage my life while keeping stress levels down.
+It's a walkthrough of how I personally use the app to manage my life and keep the stress levels at bay.

 How can you win the time war without feeling overrun and still do the things that matter to you?
-You might find some answers in the surprisingly simple nine steps that await you below.
+You might find some answers in the surprisingly simple nine steps below.

 My Todoist playbook